Return of Financial Aid Policy

 Aid to be returned = (100% - percent earned) x the amount of aid disbursed toward institutional charges.

 If a student does stop enrollment, no additional disbursements may be made to the student for that term.
-A student who has financial aid returned due to a change in enrollment may subsequently require the student and repay the money to either Drexel or the federal government.
+A student who has financial aid returned due to a change in enrollment may subsequently require the student to repay the money to either Drexel or the federal government.
 If the student does not repay the amount owed or does not make satisfactory payment arrangements with the U.S. Department of Education, Drexel University will report to the National Student Loan Data System (NSLDS) that the student received an overpayment; the student loses eligibility for further Title IV aid until resolved.

 Return of Funds